Carbohydrates (bread, potato, rice and pasta)

-- Starchy carbohydrates have 4 kcal per gram (less than half the calories of fat) and fibre has 2 kcal per gram.
+- Starchy carbohydrates have 4 kcal of energy per gram (less than half the calories of fat) and fibre has 2 kcal of energy per gram.
 Try to reduce the fatty parts of your meal and increase the amount of vegetables on your plate.

-- Watch how much starchy carbohydrates you eat.
-They are turned into sugar in the body and stored as fat if your body doesn’t use the energy up!
+- Watch how much starchy carbohydrate you eat.
+They are turned into sugars in the body and stored as fat if your body doesn’t use the energy up!
 Watch the size of your portions!

 What is a Glycemic Index (GI)?

 Some supermarkets are starting to label foods with their GI level.
-This is a measure of how quickly the energy is released from food into the bloodstream.
+This is a measure of how quickly the energy is released from carbohydrates into the bloodstream.

 - A high GI measure (70 – 100) means that the energy is released quickly and causes the blood sugar levels to increase.
 A low GI measure (less than 55) means energy is released more slowly and allows for a more sustained availability of energy for the body.

-- Choosing foods with a low to medium GI will help to avoid high and lows of sugar levels in the body and therefore support a feeling of being sustained for longer.
+- Choosing foods with a low to medium GI will help to avoid highs and lows of sugar levels in the body and therefore support a feeling of being sustained for longer.

 How much sugar should I eat?

-As a guide, an average adult man should eat no more than 120g of sugar a day, an adult women no more than 90g of sugar a day, and children aged 5-10 years no more than 85g of sugar per day but this can be balanced out over your meals and snacks ins.
-As an example, two chocolate Digestives would contain 10g of sugar.
+As a guide, an average adult man should eat no more than 120g of sugars a day, an adult women no more than 90g of sugars a day, and children aged 5-10 years no more than 85g of sugars per day but this can be balanced out over your meals and snacks.
+As an example, two chocolate Digestives would contain about 10g of sugars.

 How can I look after my health and still enjoy a treat?

-The important thing is to eat a variety of different foods, plenty of fruit and vegetables and watch that portion sizes don’t creep up in size.
+The important thing is to eat a variety of different foods, plenty of fruit and vegetables and watch that portions don’t creep up in size.